malomalo/bob_ross/README.md

   - `G` Converts the image to Grayscale

   - `H62c9c35e70316e7e828bd70df283e3f1d9eb905aB505153` The SHA1 HMAC of any
-    of combination of the `format`, `hash`, and `transformations` sorted alphabetically signed with a shared secret.
+    of combination of the `format`, `hash`, and `transformations` signed with a shared secret.
 The server can be configured to only accept certain combinations.

   - `I` Interlace or Progressively encodes the image !!!
 Place interlace, should look at Line interlacing